12 Top-Rated Weekend Getaways in Georgia

 Learn more about the native wildlife at the Georgia Sea Turtle Center where they rehabilitate sea turtles and help other coastal wildlife species recover from negative human interactions.
 You can also take one of the many historical tours to learn more about this area's rich culture.

 Like it so much you want to make an overnight stay of your getaway?
 Then book a night or two at Jekyll Island Club Resort, a historic property, updated now for modern travelers.
 The original hunting lodge was the playground of the Rockefellers and Vanderbilts.

 Athens has all the charm of a southern town and is only a little over an hour away from the much bigger and always bustling city of Atlanta.
-With a vibrant music scene that birthed such big names as REM and The B-52's, as well as its everywhere-present student culture, this small city has everything a hip traveler would need for a quick trip.
+With a vibrant music scene that birthed such big names as REM and The B-52's, as well as its everywhere-present student culture, this small Georgian city has everything the hip traveler would need for a quick trip.

 7. Blue Ridge

 Nestled in the Georgia mountains but only 90 minutes from Atlanta, Blue Ridge offers a little something for everyone.
-Whether you are looking for adventure in the higher elevations or a laid-back getaway, you will find it in this beautiful area.
+Whether you are looking for adventure in the higher elevations or a laid-back weekend getaway, you will find it in this beautiful area.
 For the adventurous, try the Zipline Canopy Tours through a beautiful 165-acre tract of land in the mountains.

 Just across the street from the Railway Depot is Blue Ridge Inn Bed & Breakfast.
 Housed in a restored, historic three-story Victorian home built in the 1890s, this classic B&B is within walking distance of several great eateries, including the excellent Black Sheep Restaurant, as well as the town's many antique and decor shops.
 The inn offers spacious rooms and suites with 12-foot ceilings and private baths, and some have their own private lounges.